-Now, we need to create our class to generate the data.
-We will create а class called CheeseSandwichCacheNodeCreator in the graphql module under the me. retrodaredevil.solarthing.rest.cache.creators package.
-This should implement IdentificationCacheNodeCreator<CheeseSandwichDataCache, CheeseSandwichStatusPacket>.
-Note that you can replace CheeseSandwichStatusPacket with whatever type of class that you need to use to generate data.
+Now. need to create our class to generate the data.
+We class called CheeseSandwichCacheNodeCreator in the graphql module under the me. retrodaredevil.solarthing.rest.cache.creators This should package. implement IdentificationCacheNodeCreator<CheeseSandwichDataCache, CheeseSandwichStatusPacket>. that you can replace CheeseSandwichStatusPacket with whatever type of class that you need to use to generate data.
 Note that class must implement the Identifiable interface AND, the identifier returned must be serializabe and deserializable to and from JSON.
 Please make sure you check to make sure that the type of identifiable used by that class is present in the @JsonSubTypes in the Identifier interface.
 You can see an example here: solarthing/blob/master/server/src/main/java/me/retrodaredevil/solarthing/rest/cache/creators/BatteryRecordCacheNodeCreator.java.